 - Servo-controlled pore fluid pressure up to 100 MPa (water and brines)

 - Heating system up to 180°C

 - Four internal load cells (from 250 to 2600 kN)

 - Direct contact axial and circumferential strain gauges (extensometer type)

 - Ultrasonic measurements (up to 18 electrical feedthroughs)

 - Point Load Strength Index

-- Woodman, J., Ougier-Simonin, A., Murphy, W., & Thomas, M. E. (2018).
+- Woodman, J, Ougier-Simonin, A, Murphy, W, and Thomas, M E. 2018.
 Thermal effects on discontinuity behavior: a laboratory scale study.
-In 52nd US Rock Mechanics/Geomechanics Symposium.
-American Rock Mechanics Association.
+52nd US Rock Mechanics/Geomechanics Symposium, Seattle, Washington.

 - European Union’s Horizon 2020 programme European Carbon Dioxide Capture and Storage Laboratory Research Infrastructure (ECCSEL) ERIC

 - University of Nottingham GeoEnergy Research Centre programme: impact of impurities and salt structures on environmental risks of gas storage in salt caverns (2016–2020).